 b: partial recovery with scar formation

-The combination of burnt body surface area and degree of burn give the severity level of the burn.
-We always speak of severe burns if
+The combination of the extent of burn and degree of burn allows us to determine the severity of the burn.
+A burn is severe if:

-- head, hands or feet and the genital region are affected or
+- The head, hands, or feet and genital region are affected

 Severe burns should always be treated in a burn unit.

 In addition to maintaining self-protection, first-line measures include:

 - Stabilization of the patient by securing the airway (if necessary through intubation), ventilation with 100% oxygen, fluid replacement as per the Parkland formula

 - Adequate analgesia, prophylactic antibiotics, and antitetanus toxin administration